 Buying Real estate for doctors is a big investment, so to make an informed decision, you need to have complete details of the project, the promoters, the other projects’ status, Statutory approvals, etc.

 Not only for the project you want to go with, but all the properties around and the actual market value going on in that area, are important factors for you to have information on to finalize your decision

 There is no such document or website where you can get all the details.
 Most of the time you have to rely on what the sales office people are saying and showing, or the words of the Real estate agent.

-There is no Research, no Professional Support, no Ready to check data to establish ownership or clear land titles, No details on Past sale of the properties readily available.
+There is no Research, no Professional Support, no Ready to check data to establish ownership or clear land titles, and No details on Past sales of the properties readily available.